 Day 8 BANFF

-This morning’s sightseeing includes the Bow River, Bow Falls, and the Hoodoos.
+Today, the morning’s sightseeing includes the Bow River and Falls.
 The rest of the day is at leisure.
 Consider an optional helicopter flightseeing trip for a bird’s-eye view of the Rockies.

 This morning, travel through the spectacular beauty of Yoho National Park, one of Canada’s most popular recreational areas and site of pre-Cambrian fossil finds.
 On to Canada’s Glacier National Park, where the motorcoach climbs 4,379-foot-high Rogers Pass, a perfect spot for photos of the surrounding mountain cliffs and glaciers.
 Continue to the resort city of Kelowna, attractively set on the shores of Okanagan Lake.
-Before arriving at your hotel, learn about this wine-growing region and enjoy a WINE TASTING.
 The evening is at leisure.

 Catch a BC FERRY to Vancouver Island and the very British “Garden City” of Victoria.
 Upon arrival, visit world-famous BUTCHART GARDENS.
 Later, your orientation tour of Victoria includes the gardens of Beacon Hill Park, the Fairmont Empress Hotel, Bastion Square, and Thunderbird Park.
-Over dessert this evening, enjoy a private PRESENTATION about why Victoria is considered the most haunted city in Canada.
-A local storyteller and historian will entertain you with stories of the city’s interesting characters and colorful events.
+Over dessert this evening, enjoy a private PRESENTATION with a local storyteller and historian who will entertain you with stories of the city’s interesting characters and colorful events.